 Types of Business Law for Online Businesses and the different kinds of business laws involved in online businesses.
-This article is written by my friend and colleague at the Law Office of Michael M. Rieger, P.A., a lawyer from Miami who has written many articles about various types of legal issues involving online business, including Types of Business Law for Online Businesses.
+This article is written by my friend and colleague at the Law Office of Michael M. Rieger, P.A., a lawyer from Miami who has written many articles about various legal issues involving online business, including Types of Business Law for Online Businesses.

 The following information will help you determine which type of business law you should be concerned with and how they affect you.
 The most common type of business law to consider when starting an online business is the Uniform Commercial Code (UCC).